-Simplesat is a survey tool that makes it easy for any business to collect, analyze and publish customer feedback.
+Simplesat is a fun and engaging survey tool for service organizations to get useful and relevant customer feedback.

 It's easy to connect simplesat + shippit without coding knowledge.
 Start creating your own business flow.